willemnviljoen/pipe-to-slack/README.md

-# pipe-to-slack
+# pipe-to-slack-block

-Pipe any command line output to a slack channel or private message
+Pipe any command line output to a slack channel or private message as a code block

 ## Installation

 ```
-npm install -g pipe-to-slack
+npm install -g pipe-to-slack-block
 ```

 ## Configuration